hanhpv/dockerized-magento/README.md

 Happy debugging!

 # docker-compose wrapper
 This is a script to shorten the docker-compose commands.
 It helps us much easier working with the containers.
-The script was copied from https://github.com/andreaskoch/dockerized-magento/blob/master/magento and customized work with my stack.
+The script was copied from https://github.com/andreaskoch/dockerized-magento/blob/master/magento and customized to work with my stack.

 To use it, run this command in the terminal: `chmod +x magento && cp magento /usr/local/bin/dcw`.
 Then we will have a command called `dcw`.
 It must be run from within the Magento root directory.